Skip to Content

 Yellowing leaves on a Monstera Pinnatipartita

-7. Mother nature’s normal lifecycle
+7. Mother nature’s lifecycle

 And finally, I want you to take a deep breath and remember that yellowing leaves can definitely just be a sign of mother nature’s normal lifecycle.
 Especially if there is nothing otherwise wrong with the plant and it’s the occasional older leaf yellowing and dying off.